MobileChromeApps/mobile-chrome-apps/chrome-cordova/plugins/chrome.videoCapture/README.md

 ## Reference

-All you need is to add the `videoCapture` permission to the manifest.
+All you need is the `videoCapture` permission defined in the Chrome App manifest.